-You must have heard that letter writing is an art and as such it is necessary to be aware of the norms and etiquettes that are integral parts of the letter writing convention.
+You must have heard that letter writing is an art and as such, it is necessary to be aware of the norms and etiquettes that are integral parts of this writing conversation.

-IELTS Writing Task 1 in the General Training category is fairly simple.
+IELTS General Writing Task 1 in the General Training category is fairly simple.
 All you need to do is write a structurally accurate letter, with absolutely no spelling or grammar mistake and with relevant vocabulary.
-There’s a fair amount of technicalities when it comes to letter writing and in this article we are attempting to discuss those.
+There’s a fair amount of technicalities when it comes to writing tips for IELTS and in this article, we are attempting to discuss those.

-An essay can broadly be divided into two categories: formal and informal letter.
-Formal letters are those which need to be written to the headmaster, editors, government officials etc, as an attempt to address a social cause/issue.
+A letter can broadly be divided into two categories: formal and informal letter.
+Formal or business letters are those which need to be written in a strict format to the headmaster, editors, government officials etc, as an attempt to address a social cause/ issue.

-Informal letters are those kinds of letters that are written to friends, families and acquaintances for conveying personal messages.
+Informal or personal letters are those kinds of letters that are written in a friendly tone to friends, families and acquaintances for conveying personal messages.

-The first thing you need to be sure of, when you get the paper is, whether the question is actually asking you to write a formal or informal letter and then use format and language accordingly.
+The first thing you need to be sure of when you get the paper is, whether the question is actually asking you to write a formal or informal/ personal letter and then use a friendly tone or strict format and language accordingly.

 One of the keys to a high band score is using the appropriate style, formal, semi-formal or informal.
 The question will tell you the situation and should indicate if you are writing to a friend, colleague or someone you don’t know.

-Here are some tips that are bound to come handy while you are practicing letter writing:
+Here are some tips that are bound to come handy while you are practising writing letters:

 There is absolutely no alternative to good planning.
 It may look like spending a little extra time, but it will actually save your time as you will know exactly what to write and you will not get lost.